Everything you ever wanted to know about juicing

 There are many types of cleanses.
 To learn more about the world of cleansing, visit my posts here and here.

 We heal and detox more thoroughly than usual during a cleanse or fast.
 We encourage the body to release toxins by using specific techniques and practices.
-Depending on your current diet, simply increasing green juices in your daily routine might be cleansing and detoxifying enough.
+Depending on your current diet, simply increasing your intake of green juices in your daily routine might be enough to cleanse and detoxify.
 Creating a one—to three-day juice fast may be appropriate for others.
-Women who are pregnant or lactating, and those who have eating disorders, are chronically underweight or have heart problems should not attempt a juice fast.
+Women who are pregnant or lactating, and those who have eating disorders, are chronically underweight or have heart problems, should not attempt a juice fast.

-If you’d like to learn more about juice cleansing, learn more about Calm and Renew here.
+If you’d like to learn more about juice cleansing, you can learn more about Calm and Renew here.

 I hope you learned a thing or two about juicing!
 In the comments below, let me know if you’ve ever juiced and your favourite ingredient!